MOC-Labs-Review/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab05_PCF.md

 	- Install latest **Power Apps CLI** version.
 Use: [https://aka.ms/PowerAppsCLI](https://aka.ms/PowerAppsCLI)
 ‎Note: if you just installed the tools, you already have the latest, however, you can run this command anytime to ensure you are always up to date.

+Note: If you get an error that npm is not a recognized command, you will need to go and re-run the nodejs installer and make sure to chose Chocolatey.
+This will run a PowerShell script as part of the install which may have been missed during the first install attempt.

             pac install latest

 	- Initialize the component.
 This command will create a set of files that will implement a dataset component.
 You will customize these files as per your specific component as we continue.